 - Bladder.
 Percuss the bladder if palpably enlarged or if indicated from history.

-- Usually done with the patient lying on her back.
+- Usually done with the patient lying on their back.

 - Use a good examination light positioned over your shoulder.

 - Look at the vulva for any abnormalities of skin texture, lumps, rashes, vesicles, excoriation, lichenification and whitening.

 - Choose an appropriately sized speculum - usually Cusco's bivalve speculum - for the patient.

 - Warm the speculum before use.
 (Usually with warm water, as lubrication jelly may interfere with swab or smear results.)